Inhomogeneous superconducting states in two weakly linked superconducting ultra thin films: More Details on Generic Bloch Solution

 As mentioned in the main text, the Bloch SC state can be well approximated by Jacobian elliptic functions.
 Here below we will keep our notations simple until we make comparisons with numerical results.
 Analytically we employ the following trial functions as approximate order parameters

 where $\mu$, $\nu$ and $r$ are real constants and treated as variational parameters.
 The overall phase factors are set as $\vp_1=\vp_2=0$ for $g>0$ and $\vp_1=-\vp_2=-\pi/2$ for $g<0$, which have no effect on physics.
-These order parameters have a spatial period $4K(r)/u$, where $r\in(0,1)$ is called the modulus of elliptic integrals.
-After doing the math we find that if we fix $4K(r)/u=2a_0$ to determine $u$, in agreement with numerical solution (Fig.~\ref{op}), the free energy functional $f[\psi_1(x),\psi_2(x)]$ given by Eq.~\eqref{freeEne} in the main text has a spatial period $a_0$, which is well consistent with all previous discussions based on numerical study.
+These order parameters have a spatial period $4K(r)/u$, where $K(r)$ is complete elliptic integrals of the first kind and $r\in(0,1)$ is called the modulus of elliptic integrals.
+After doing the math we find that if we fix $4K(r)/u=2a_0$ to determine $u$, in agreement with numerical solution (Fig.~\ref{op}), the free energy functional $f[\psi_1(x),\psi_2(x)]$ given by Eq.~(2) in the main text has a spatial period $a_0$, which is well consistent with all previous discussions based on numerical study.
 The free energy density is calculated in terms of our trial functions

 Through careful derivation, we arrive at a multi-variable function of $\mu$, $\nu$ and $r$, which takes the form

 The approximate free energy density is a quartic function of two variables $\mu$ and $\nu$, the coefficients of each term are only functions of the elliptic modulus $r$.
 To be specific, they are